ItsSubhoo/Finger_Counter-using-Computer-Vison/README.md

-# Finger_Counter With OpenCV and MEdiapipe
+# Finger_Counter With OpenCV and Mediapipe
 This project uses OpenCV and Mediapipe to detect hand gestures from a webcam feed.
 It includes basic functionality to count open fingers on the detected hands and overlays the information on the video feed.

 ## Features